rynidja/Roblox-rank-Bot/webapi/readme.md

 3. New features:
 	1. log improved, added settings and download
-	2. in roblox studio debugging
+	2. in roblox studio improved debugging
 	3. running on a WSGI server

-4. Features comming soon:
-	1. adding "/promote" and "/demote"
-	2. improving roblox lua bot api

 please if you find any bug report it to me.